Susser47/fun-discord-Bot/README.md

 once you have the exact files you will need to create the BotToken.py file and inside should be this text:
 > token = "your bot token"

-where "your bot token" is your actual bot token, then after this you can start the bot and you are up and running
+where "your bot token" is your actual bot token, then after this you can start the bot

+then you will have to change the server description in serverinfo.json so the serevrinfo command will work properly

-## note to developers
+## note
 if in the json file the jokes are repeted it's because they were written by chat gpt